 We have explosive growth in last-mile delivery in the past few years.
 The dramatic rise of same-day deliveries and the rise of e-commerce caused this growth.
 In essence, we are witnessing a shift in the ways that logistics and our whole society operates.
-This topic affects many categories of organizations, from the public to the private, and the big and the small.
-We see this highlighted in many studies, notably this one, which speaks to the growth of eCommerce since 2017.
+This topic affects many organizations, from the public to the private, and the big and the small.
+We see this highlighted in many studies, notably this one, which speaks to eCommerce’s growth since 2017.

-It’s vital for many of these organizations to be well aware of the tremendous costs involved in last-mile delivery and to know what to do about it.
-As such, we wrote this article to help and answer some of the main questions people may have on topics such as definitions, goals, regulations, benefits, the impact of this sector, and what to do about it.
+Many of these organizations need to be well aware of the tremendous costs involved in these deliveries and know what to do about it.
+As such, we wrote this article to answer some of the main questions people may have on topics such as definitions, goals, regulations, benefits, the impact of this sector, and what to do about it.

 Table of Contents

-As Wikipedia puts it, “The last mile is a term used in supply management and transportation planning to describe the movement of people and goods from a transportation hub to a final destination.” (from Wikipedia) The last mile is really about the final journey of a supply chain.
+As Wikipedia puts it, “The last mile is a term used in supply management and transportation planning to describe the movement of people and goods from a transportation hub to a final destination.” (from Wikipedia) It’s really about the final journey of a supply chain.

 We will go in-depth about the stages of the supply chain further in this article.
-The last mile generally is about taking the step from a distribution center to the end user’s (or client’s) delivery destination.
+We are covering about taking the step from a distribution center to the end user’s (or client’s) delivery destination.
 The distance can range between a few yards to about 100 miles.

-These are services that include all the players that are involved in delivering goods and services within that previous mile (from Amazon, UPS.
-FedEx, mail delivery, to startups, smaller couriers, logistics companies, and carriers).
+These are services that include all the last-mile carriers involved in delivering goods and services within that previous mile (from Amazon, UPS, FedEx, USPS mail delivery, to startups, smaller couriers, logistics companies, and carriers).
+These are all last-mile logistics solutions.
 As mentioned above, this generally means between the last transportation hub (or warehouse) to the final destination (typically a personal residence).

 These delivery services are a crucial piece in the e-commerce sales puzzle because customers have very high expectations.
 If there is not high customer satisfaction, they will take their business elsewhere.